UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 I want to receive updates from all the projects I've followed in a digest format

-So that I don't get spammed with many seperate emails
+So that I don't get spammed with many separate emails

 Acceptance Tests

 * User follows 2 or more projects
-* User receives one email containing updates for those projexts
+* User receives one email containing updates for those projects
 ```

 <a name="honorarium-note"></a>